elemenceOR/rmc/README.md

 - The GUI uses `tkinter` and `ttk` for the interface and `numpy` for matrix math.
 - If the transformation matrix is singular (non-invertible), the inverse will be reported as unavailable.

-If you'd like, I can add a quick `requirements.txt`, a basic license, or CI to run linting/tests.